Lab 01 - Booleans, Conditionals, & Console I/O

 • -m doctest: Runs doctests in a particular file.
 Doctests are surrounded by triple quotes (""") within functions.

 Each test in the file consists of >>> followed by some Python code and the expected output (though the >>> are not seen in the output of the doctest command).
+We’ll talk more about these types of tests in a future lecture, but for now, you can run the ones we give you to verify that your code is working.

 To run doctests for lab01.py, we can run: